hydpy-dev/hydpy/hydpy/docs/development.rst

 total build (including all Python versions) is regarded as defective.
 This assures that each new HydPy version is a accompanied by a functioning online documentation.
-If nothing goes wrong, the final html pages are pushed to the `gh-pages branch`_ automatically, meaning, that this `online documentation`_ is updated immediatelly.
-This deploy process is restricted to the `master branch`_ of the main development line and a disabled pull request option for savety reasons.
+If nothing goes wrong, the `travis-sphinx`_ script is used to push thefinal html pages to the `gh-pages branch`_ automatically, meaning, that this `online documentation`_ is updated immediately.
+This deploy process is restricted to the `master branch`_ of the main development line and has disabled pull request option for savety reasons.

 Test Coverage
 -------------

-See the latest :download:`coverage report <coverage.html>`.
+This is the latest:download:`coverage report <coverage.html>`.

+One can never be sure, that all important aspects of a software application are checked properly (instead, one can be quite certain, one has always missed something...).
+However, one can at least evaluate the runtime behaviour of the tests themselves in order to find out which code sections they do invoke and which not.
+HydPy's `Travis CI project`_ has been configured to perform such an evaluation automatically for each build process based on `Coverage.py`_.
+The resulting html report is linked to this `online documentation`_ automatically.

+The coverage report does only include modules with a percentage coverage less than 100 %, as only those need further attention.
+If a code section is covered one can at least be sure, that it does not cause an unhandled exception or a total program crash on the applied Python versions.
+But one cannot be sure, that the test(s) actually covering the code section are meaningful.

+Note that the coverage analysis is performed on Python 2.7 only.
+Hence code sections only relevant for Python 3 might be reported as uncovered erroneously.